 As for natural gas, the road has been bumpier.
-The government had set forth (Resolution of the Ministry of Energy and Mining 28/16) the upstream cost for the natural gas tariffs at circa US\$5 per MMBtu, to be passed through to tariffs, thus reducing the gap of historic natural gas production depressed prices, depending on the different destinations (residential or large customers).
-The Resolution was, however, based, while attempting to correct them partially, on prior resolutions adopted by the former government in excess of regulatory powers.
-In a class action case, the Federal Supreme Court (although it was limited to residential customers) annulled the passing through of such upstream costs to tariffs (details of the case are discussed below).
-The government swiftly followed the criterion set forth in the award and, after calling public hearings to discuss these issues, reduced the increase for pass-through to a median price mix of US\$3.5 per MMBtu (US\$5.22 for the gas producer) with an increase price path (as from March 2017, US\$4.72, and US\$5.64 for the gas producer, as per Res E 74/17) for the next three years, up to US\$6.8 per MMBtu to end-2019 (Res E 212/2016; now Res 474-E 2017).
-Both power and natural gas distribution tariffs continue to experiment increases to realign price subsidised values to market prices, and the gas upstream prices of conventional sources follow the same, while respecting the public hearings' procedures as per the Supreme Court guidelines that defused conflicts, while the value added feed-in tariff increases of distributors result from the Tariffs Reviews accomplished by the relevant governmental agencies, ENARGAS and ENRE.
+The government had set forth (Resolution of the Ministry of Energy and Mining 28/16) the upstream cost for the natural gas tariffs at circa US\$5 per MMBtu, to be passed through to distribution tariffs, thus reducing the gap with historic depressed prices for natural gas production, depending on the different destinations (residential or large customers).
+In a partial attempt to correct them the Resolution was, however, based on prior resolutions adopted by the former government in excess of regulatory powers.
+In a class action case, the Federal Supreme Court (although it was limited to residential customers) annulled the pass-through of such upstream costs to tariffs (details of the case are discussed below).
+The government swiftly followed the criterion set out in the award and, after calling public hearings to discuss these issues, reduced the increase for pass-through to a median price mix of US\$3.97 per MMBtu (US\$5.22 for the gas producer) with an increased price path (as from March 2017, US\$4.72 and US\$5.64 for the gas producer, as per Resolution E 74/17) for the next three years, up to US\$6.8 per MMBtu to the end of 2019 (Resolution E 212/2016; superseded by Resolution 474-E 2017).
+Both power and natural gas distribution tariffs continued to experience increases to realign price-subsidised values to market prices.
+However, under article 8 of the federal budget implementation Decree 1053/18 (replacing Resolution ENARGAS 20/18, which deferred price hikes from foreign exchange variations), as from the second quarter of 2019 gas distributors will be prevented from passing through to tariffs dollar upstream gas price variations within each six-month tariff period, and supply contracts with the producers shall reflect this restriction.
+Until then, the government is taking on the burden of the foreign exchange loss represented by interim foreign exchange variations due and unpaid by gas distributors.